Advanced Human Neuropsychology (3)

 Course Level: Undergraduate/Graduate

 Explores the empirical, anatomical, and theoretical aspects of clinical and cognitive human neuropsychology.
 Includes object and face recognition; spatial perception; voluntary action; language (oral, writing, and reading comprehension, word and sentence processing, speech production); problem-solving and calculation; memory; and dysfunctions (i.e., agnosias, apraxias, amnesias, and aphasias) illustrated with clinical case studies.
 Usually offered alternate springs (odd years).
-Prerequisite: permission of instructor.
+Permission: instructor.